ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 In an effort to further streamline the data dictionary extraction process for researchers, we have developed a stand-alone executable version of the VLMD Tool.

-!!! success "Download the VLMD Tool"
+!!! info "Download the VLMD Tool"

     You can download the latest version of the VLMD Tool for your operating system (i.e., MacOS, Windows, Linux) from the NIH HEAL Initiative’s GitHub repository: